 The interest rate swaps of certain consolidated subsidiaries which qualify for hedge accounting and meet specific matching criteria are not measured at fair value, but the net payments or receipts under the swap agreements are recognized and included in interest expenses or income.

-(b) Hedge of foreign exchange fluctuation risks
+Other certain consolidated subsidiaries apply deferral hedge accounting. (b) Hedge of foreign exchange fluctuation risks